Robinhood Launches AI Agent Trading Accounts for Retail Investors

 Robinhood Will Let Agents Trade -- It Could Be a Trend

-Robinhood has announced a new feature that allows users to create separate accounts for AI agents to trade stocks on their behalf, marking a significant step in the integration of artificial intelligence into personal finance management.
-This develop...
+Robinhood has introduced a new feature that allows users to create separate accounts for AI agents, enabling these agents to autonomously trade stocks on behalf of the users.
+This development signifies a significant integration of artificial intellig...

 Daily AI news: models, tools, and policy.